 Thomas was made a Knight of the Bath on the founding of the Order by his father on 12 October 1399.
 He was nominally Lieutenant of Ireland from 1401 to 1413, and commanded the English fleet in 1405.Thomas, Duke of Clarence

-Thomas acted in opposition to his elder brother, the future King Henry V, and the Beauforts during the later part of his father's reign.
+Thomas acted in opposition to his elder brother, the future King Henry V, and the Beauforts during the latter part of his father's reign.
 He favoured an alliance with the Orléanists and led an unsuccessful expedition into France in 1412.
 Thomas was created Duke of Clarence by his father King Henry IV on 9 July 1412.

 In November or December of 1411 Thomas married Margaret Holland, widow of John Beaufort, 1st Earl of Somerset and daughter of Thomas Holland, 2nd Earl of Kent and Alice Fitzalan.
 Through their mutual descent from the FitzAlan family, Margaret was the first cousin of Thomas' mother, Mary de Bohun.
 The marriage did not produce any children, although Thomas was stepfather to Margaret's six Beaufort children by her first marriage.
 He did, however, father an illegitimate son, Sir John Clarence, who fought along with his father in France.

 On the accession of his brother Henry V to the throne, Thomas served him faithfully, he helped in the planning of and fought in Henry V's wars with France.
 The English Army landed in France without opposition and marched to Harfleur to besiege the town.
 Thomas was present at the siege of Harfleur, where he played a major role but was invalided home before the battle of Agincourt was fought and in 1416 acted as regent in Henry's absence.
-Later returning to France, he fought at the the Siege of Rouen (July 1418 - 19 January 1419), where he commanded the English forces.
+Later returning to France, he fought at the Siege of Rouen (July 1418 - 19 January 1419), where he commanded the English forces.